payment method

 If you simply need a night vision monocular for seeing in the dark...then anything will do what you need...but it depends on how far and how well you want to see in the dark, and thats where it becomes expensive.

-A great "useable" night vision system is the Sightmark Wraith 4K Monocular, or the Sionyx Aurora night vision monocular which for under £1000 gives you superb performance.
+A great "useable" night vision system is the Sightmark Wraith 4K Monocular, or the Sionyx Opsin which gives you superb performance.

 The Wraith 4K delivers 4K Ultra HD digital night vision as well as colour in daytime, and whilst not as sensitive as an image intensifer, the image quality is outstanding.